lzrski/nixos-configuration/README.md

     so I mostly use old Apple mouse for now.

-  - [+] Networking
+  - [x] Networking

     Using Network Manager.
-The only problem is that WiFi passwords are not stored, but this is probably to be fixed in [dotfiles][].
+The only problem is that WiFi passwords are not stored, but this is probably to be fixed in [dotfiles][x].

-  - [+] Bluetooth speaker
+  - [x] Bluetooth speaker

     This was a little bit of a challange, but finally got it working with PulsAudio and `bluetoothctl`.
 The part I was missing for a whilte was:

     ```nix
+    { # ...
       hardware.pulseaudio.package = pkgs.pulseaudioFull;
+    }
     ```

   - [ ] Facetime HD webcam